We've developed a London Mooring Strategy to look at the unique challenges and opportunities of boating in the capital.

 We held a consultation event at the London Canal Museum on Tuesday 28 November 2017.
 You can listen to a podcast of this event prepared by boater Joel Sanders here.

-Over the past few years we have been working with boaters and other stakeholders on solving the problem.
-While a number of trials have been carried out and there have been some positive changes, for example the creation of new long-term moorings and bookable moorings, it is clear that a plan of action that covers all aspects of London moorings, developed with waterway users, is necessary to make a significant difference.
+Over the past few years we've been working with boaters and other stakeholders on solving the problem.
+While a number of trials have been carried out and there have been some positive changes, for example the creation of new long-term moorings and bookable moorings, it's clear that a plan of action that covers all aspects of London moorings, developed with waterway users, is necessary to make a significant difference.

-As part of the strategy we are ran a trial of pre-bookable short-stay mooring spots that let boaters reserve a place to moor in central London.
+As part of the strategy we ran a trial of pre-bookable short-stay mooring spots that let boaters reserve a place to moor in central London.
 To gauge demand for this we surveyed boaters with an interest between Friday 1 July and Friday 26 August 2016.
-We have produced a summary of the results.
-We have now launched an online pre-bookable mooring trial at the existing Rembrandt Gardens site in Little Venice, for more details on how to book can be found on the pre-book visitor moorings in London webpage.
+We've produced a summary of the results.
+We've now launched an online pre-bookable mooring trial at the existing Rembrandt Gardens site in Little Venice, for more details on how to book can be found on the pre-book visitor moorings in London webpage.

 As part of the London mooring strategy engagement we held an event on 11 November for London Boroughs and councils within the London Waterway area.
 A presentation was given about the London waterways including some of the opportunities and challenges that the London Mooring Strategy will help to address.

 In September 2016 we ran a survey to help better understand ‘who’s on London’s boats’.
 The summary report from the survey is now published.
 The findings have been used alongside other information and input from stakeholders to help inform the London mooring strategy.